dex4er/tf/README.md

 The command accepts resource name as an argument without `-target=` option.
 If argument misses quotes inside square brackets then they will be added.

-The command will generate temporarily the `terraform.tfplan` file.

 The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
-The file name is solved by `date` command for `%` sequences.
+The file name is resolved with `strftime`'s `%` sequences.

 The variable `TF_PLAN_FORMAT` switches the default format for plan (compact, short, full).
 The variable `TF_PROGRESS_FORMAT` switches the default format